Royal Air Philippines: History

-Royal Air Charter Service began its operations on August 22, 2002 as a charter airline.
+Royal Air Charter Service began its operations on 22 August 2002, as a charter airline.
 The airline began increasing its chartered domestic and international flights after it was granted the right to provide chartered air services through a Certificate of Public Convenience and Necessity (CPCN) issued by the Civil Aeronautics Board (CAB) in May 2017.
-On June 21, 2018, the airline began regular daily flights from Cebu to Macau using ex-SWISS BAe Avro RJ100 aircraft.
-On July 27, the airline announced that it was working with the Philippines' Department of Tourism to establish a regular daily charter service between Macau and Subic Bay.
+On 21 June 2018, the airline began regular daily flights from Cebu to Macau using ex-SWISS BAe Avro RJ100 aircraft.
+On 27 July, the airline announced that it was working with the Philippines' Department of Tourism to establish a regular daily charter service between Macau and Subic Bay.

-On July 26, 2018, the CAB gave the airline the authority to operate as a commercial scheduled domestic and international flights.
-By September 2018, the company announced that it would commence daily domestic commercial operations from Clark International Airport in Pampanga on November 12, 2018 to five destinations, namely, Cebu, Caticlan in Aklan, Tagbilaran in Bohol and Puerto Princesa and San Vicente in Palawan.
-On December 14, 2018, the airline had its inaugural domestic commercial flight from Clark to Caticlan and back.
+On 26 July 2018, the CAB gave the airline the authority to operate as a commercial scheduled domestic and international flights.
+By September 2018, the company announced that it would commence daily domestic commercial operations from Clark International Airport in Pampanga on 12 November 2018, to five destinations, namely, Cebu, Caticlan in Aklan, Tagbilaran in Bohol and Puerto Princesa and San Vicente in Palawan.
+On 14 December 2018, the airline had its inaugural domestic commercial flight from Clark to Caticlan and back.
 The company further expanded its international charter service and domestic commercial operations after it was able to lease two Airbus A319 aircraft from Cambodian budget carrier Lanmei Airlines.
 The airline began offering charter flights from Cambodia and China to key Philippine cities such as Clark, Manila, Kalibo and Puerto Princesa.
-On May 19, 2019, the airline announced the opening of its Cebu hub and launched its inaugural Cebu to Davao flight, with four flights a week between the two cities.
+On 19 May 2019, the airline announced the opening of its Cebu hub and launched its inaugural Cebu to Davao flight, with four flights a week between the two cities.

-On August 18, 2019, the airline began operating twice a week chartered flights between Macau, Cagayan North International Airport within the Cagayan Special Economic Zone in Lal-lo, Cagayan, and Clark.
+On 18 August 2019, the airline began operating twice a week chartered flights between Macau, Cagayan North International Airport within the Cagayan Special Economic Zone in Lal-lo, Cagayan, and Clark.
 The company thus became the first airline to operate in the airport, which opened in 2016.
-However, on January 31, 2020, the airline temporarily ceased its Macau-Lal-lo flights after the COVID-19 pandemic began.
-The airline also suspended its charter flights between Wuhan and Kalibo on January 23 following the COVID-19 outbreak there.
+However, on 31 January 2020, the airline temporarily ceased its Macau-Lal-lo flights after the COVID-19 pandemic began.
+The airline also suspended its charter flights between Wuhan and Kalibo on 23 January following the COVID-19 outbreak there.

-On January 6, 2020, the airline added its first Airbus A320-200 to its fleet.
+On 6 January 2020, the airline added its first Airbus A320-200 to its fleet.
 The aircraft was previously in service with Lanmei Airlines and was leased from Minsheng Financial Leasing.
-The aircraft entered service with the airline on January 9, with an inaugural flight from Manila to Sihanoukville in Cambodia.
+The aircraft entered service with the airline on 9 January, with an inaugural flight from Manila to Sihanoukville in Cambodia.

+In June 2023, all Royal Air Philippines Domestic flights transferred from Terminal 4 to Terminal 2 and all Royal Air Philippines International flights transferred to Terminal 1 of Ninoy Aquino International Airport (NAIA) as part of the Schedule and Terminal Assignment Rationalization (STAR) Program of the Manila International Airport Authority.